AI4Bread/UFold-X/README.md

 ### 1. Please change prefix path into your own path in the last line of UFold-X.yml file.

-### 2. Please match your python version ,cuda version and torch version with the package.
+### 2. Please match your python version, cuda version and torch version with the package.

 ```
 conda env create -f UFold-X.yml